trondreitan/RAMU-MSOM/empirical_original_files/README.txt

 in order to fill in some information for the first year of data.
 (PS: A new file formation age estimates was used for the plotting, also included here).
-The script that takes these different sources, checks and corrects them, collates the information to the site level and saves to the occupancy analysis input file is also put here, for completeness.
+The script that takes these different sources, checks and corrects them, collates the information to the site level and saves to the occupancy analysis input file ("epxanded_infile.csv") which is found in the main folder.

 R script:
 * check_and_write4.R - Reads the input file sheets for subsamples (shells), individuals (colony) and